Methodology

 How we identify, track, and assess policy commitments

-UK Land Tracker aims to provide authoritative, citable data on UK land use and food policy commitments.
+UK Land Tracker aims to provide structured, traceable data on UK land use and food policy commitments.
 This document explains our methodology for identifying commitments, gathering evidence, assessing status, and maintaining data quality.

 Our approach prioritizes transparency, traceability, and neutrality.
 Every commitment links to its source.
 Every status assessment includes a rationale.
 We track what was promised and what happened — not what should have been promised.